foundation-model-stack/fms-dgt/docs/sdg_design.md

 - Task: A task that will be executed by a data builder.
 It contains global definitions, termination criteria, and seed data
 - Seed Data: The raw input data to the SDG algorithm
 - Data Builder: The algorithm that generates the new synthetic data.
 Each builder expects the seed data to be in a standard format
+- Blocks: The main unit of heavy-duty processing in fms-dgt.
+We provide a number of these to help speed up computation at known bottlenecks
-- Generator: Inferences a Large Language Model (LLM) to generate synthetic data.
+  - Generator: Expensive computation that produces some output, most often a Large Language Model (LLM) which is used to generate synthetic data.
 Used by data builder
-- Validator: Validates the ganerated synthetic data against a LLM.
+  - Validator: Validates the generated synthetic data.
 Used by data builder

 The overall architecture is fairly straightforward.
 At the top level, there are _tasks_ and _databuilders_.
 Tasks specify independent data generation objectives.
 These will have their own seed data, their own termination criteria, their own global variable definitions, etc. Data builders specify the process by which data for a set of tasks should be generated.
 A data builder will have its own specification for what it expects as inputs.
 Roughly speaking, there is a many-to-one correspondence between tasks and data builders (though, in theory, tasks could be solved by different data builders as long as their data abided by the constraints of the data builder).
 Below we have a figure showing how both of these components pass into the main data generation loop